Chickenpox: Signs and symptoms

 The early (prodromal) symptoms in adolescents and adults are nausea, loss of appetite, aching muscles, and headache.
-This is followed by the characteristic rash or oral sores, malaise, and a low-grade fever that signal the presence of the disease.
+This is followed by the characteristic rash or oral sores, malaise, and a low-grade fever that signals the presence of the disease.
 Oral manifestations of the disease (enanthem) not uncommonly may precede the external rash (exanthem).
-In children the illness is not usually preceded by prodromal symptoms, and the first sign is the rash or the spots in the oral cavity.
-The rash begins as small red dots on the face, scalp, torso, upper arms and legs; progressing over 10–12 hours to small bumps, blisters and pustules; followed by umbilication and the formation of scabs.
+In children, the illness is not usually preceded by prodromal symptoms, and the first sign is the rash or the spots in the oral cavity.
+The rash begins as small red dots on the face, scalp, torso, upper arms, and legs; progressing over 10–12 hours to small bumps, blisters, and pustules; followed by umbilication and the formation of scabs.

 At the blister stage, intense itching is usually present.
 Blisters may also occur on the palms, soles, and genital area.
-Commonly, visible evidence of the disease develops in the oral cavity and tonsil areas in the form of small ulcers which can be painful or itchy or both; this enanthem (internal rash) can precede the exanthem (external rash) by 1 to 3 days or can be concurrent.
+Commonly, visible evidence of the disease develops in the oral cavity and tonsil areas in the form of small ulcers which can be painful, itchy, or both; this enanthem (internal rash) can precede the exanthem (external rash) by 1 to 3 days or can be concurrent.
 These symptoms of chickenpox appear 10 to 21 days after exposure to a contagious person.
 Adults may have a more widespread rash and longer fever, and they are more likely to experience complications, such as varicella pneumonia.

-Because watery nasal discharge containing live virus usually precedes both exanthem (external rash) and enanthem (oral ulcers) by 1 to 2 days, the infected person actually becomes contagious one to two days before recognition of the disease.
+Because watery nasal discharge containing live virus usually precedes both exanthem (external rash) and enanthem (oral ulcers) by one to two days, the infected person becomes contagious one to two days before recognition of the disease.
 Contagiousness persists until all vesicular lesions have become dry crusts (scabs), which usually entails four or five days, by which time nasal shedding of live virus ceases.
 The condition usually resolves by itself within a week or two.
 The rash may, however, last for up to one month.

 Chickenpox is rarely fatal, although it is generally more severe in adult men than in women or children.
 Non-immune pregnant women and those with a suppressed immune system are at highest risk of serious complications.
-Arterial ischemic stroke (AIS) associated with chickenpox in the previous year accounts for nearly one third of childhood AIS.
+Arterial ischemic stroke (AIS) associated with chickenpox in the previous year accounts for nearly one-third of childhood AIS.
 The most common late complication of chickenpox is shingles (herpes zoster), caused by reactivation of the varicella zoster virus decades after the initial, often childhood, chickenpox infection.